benjaminweymouth/WealthSimpleCaseStudy/README.md

 ## Landscape

-WealthSimple inhabits a growing domain of digital banks who specialize in online trading, cryptocurrency, robo-advising and peer-to-peer payments.
+WealthSimple inhabits a growing economic domain of digital banks who specialize in online trading, cryptocurrency, robo-advising and peer-to-peer payments.
 This is a novel product portfolio because many firms will only specialize in one or more of these financial products.
 Thus, WealthSimple's industrial categorization crosses boundaries and places it within a unique market position.

 The Canadian FinTech market has seen many changes over the last decade.
 One notable trend is the introduction of new financial disruptors, like WealthSimple, who enter a field once previously dominated by established banks and financial institutions.